 He looked at her with dark unreadable eyes.
 "Don't worry about it, I'm a big boy.
 You didn't hurt me."

 His eyes sparkled with mischief.
 They became darker the longer he stared at her beautiful face.
-He admitted that she intrigued him; she was equal parts woman and child.
-He was relieved to see that the circles had faded from under her eyes.
+He admitted she intrigued him; she was equal parts woman and child.
+He was relieved to see the circles had faded from beneath her eyes.
 She hid her pain well, but having caught a glimpse of it, he couldn't forget it.

 Buffy couldn't stop from giving him the once over, once again.
 He was a big boy.
 She wondered what it would feel like to have that body wrapped around her.
 Quickly moving back to Travis, she tried to stop thinking about Beck, but found him firmly stuck in the back of her mind.